qintarra/C-Sharp/Tasks/Extensions_task/README.md

 - the **IsDayOff** method, which extends the DayOfWeek type and returns the boolean value true if it is a weekend (Saturday or Sunday) or the boolean value false if it is a weekday.

+- the **EvenPositiveElements** method, which extends the IEnumerable <int> type and returns only even positive numbers from a set of integers